 Adeline died in 1967 and was also interred beside Evelyn.

-John Lee, the man who was convicted of murder in England, survived hanging three times, and became an Edwardian celebrity, lived out the remainder of his years in anonymity in Milwaukee.
+John Lee, the man who was convicted of murder in England, survived hanging three times, became a celebrity in Edwardian England, and lived out the remainder of his years in anonymity in Milwaukee.

 On the evening before Lee was to be executed in 1885, he told the prison chaplain that his sister Elizabeth Harris, the one who eagerly testified against him at his trial, could “say the word which could clear me, if she would.”